-Developmental abnormalities in Morquio syndrome are usually detected late in the first year of life or later and may include deformities of the chest (flaring of the lower ribs or abnormal prominence of the breastbone), loose joints, abnormally short neck, or joint deformities such as knock-knees.
 Affected children have a characteristic facial appearance that may include an enlarged head, broad mouth, prominent cheekbones, an unusually small nose, widely spaced and thinly enameled teeth, and widely separated eyes with subtle corneal clouding.
 The liver and spleen may be mildly enlarged.
-Children with Morquio syndrome show marked growth retardation from early in life.
+Children with MPS IV show marked growth retardation with short trunks and normal limbs from early in life.
 The elbows, wrists, hips, knees and other large joints are abnormally flexible, causing overall instability.
-Early development and intelligence are typically normal.
+Affected individuals exhibit a waddling gait with frequent falls.
+Early development and intelligence are typically normal, unlike other MPS storage disorders.
 High frequency hearing impairment is common.

 Skeletal X-rays typically show marked flattening of the vertebra.
 The long bones of the arms and legs are characteristically shorter and thicker than normal.
 The skull is large for the rest of the body.
 The connection between the first and second vertebrae in the neck is poorly developed and this abnormality can be life threatening.
 A trivial injury may cause the two vertebrae to slip on each other and compress the spinal cord.
 Surgery to stabilize the upper cervical spine, usually by spinal fusion, can be lifesaving but life expectancy is decreased somewhat despite surgery.
 The deformity of the chest causes a strain on the heart and lungs, which may eventually cause respiratory failure.